 Abusing balance transfers.

 It can be a good idea to transfer balances on high-interest rate credit cards to lower interest rate credit cards as long as you don’t charge on the new card and pay off the balance before the expiration of the introductory rate.
 As you can imagine, some people start to use the new credit card for additional purchases (which might incur a different or higher interest rate) and pull themselves further in debt without even paying off any of the initial balance.
 Again, if you’re going to transfer a balance to another card, the only transactions on that card should be payments to pay off the balance.
 Otherwise, you’ll just be spinning your wheels.
+Find out if you should try a balance transfer card in our blog post.

 Latest posts by Rob Kaufman (see all)